Khalid bin Salman Al Saud: Military career

 After graduating from the King Faisal Air Academy, Prince Khalid joined the Royal Saudi Air Force.
 He commenced his aviation career by flying T-6 Texan and T-38 aircraft at Columbus Air Force Base in Mississippi.
-He then started flying F-15 S and was also appointed as a Tactical Intelligence Officer in addition to his duties as an F-15 S pilot with the 92nd Squadron of the RSAF 3rd Wing at King Abdulaziz Air Base in Dhahran.
+He then started flying F-15S and was also appointed as a Tactical Intelligence Officer in addition to his duties as an F-15S pilot with the 92nd Squadron of the RSAF 3rd Wing at King Abdulaziz Air Base in Dhahran.

 Prince Khalid has accumulated nearly 1,000 flying hours and carried out air missions against the jihadist militant group Islamic State of Iraq and the Levant within the International Coalition's efforts.
 He also participated in Operation Decisive Storm and Operation Restoring Hope by flying missions over Yemen.

 Prince Khalid was awarded medals including: South Shield Medal, the Battle Medal, the Excellence Medal, and the Abdullah's Sword Medal.

 Prince Khalid trained extensively with the American armed forces both in the United States and in Saudi Arabia, including his training at Nellis Air Force Base in Nevada.
 A back injury prohibited Prince Khalid from flying, which prompted him to work as an officer at the office of the Minister of Defense.